 Blox Fruits combat is a fighting game disguised as an RPG.
 Every fruit, sword, and fighting style has specific hitstun values, knockback properties, and combo routes.
 Top-tier PvP players spend hours in private servers labbing combos.

-The skill ceiling: A player with 50 hours can beat Sea 1 bosses.
+The skill ceiling is brutal.
+A player with 50 hours can beat Sea 1 bosses.
 A player with 500 hours can’t touch a top-100 bounty hunter.
+That gap is not a bug — it’s the reason people keep playing.

 Sailor Piece — “The Combined Arms Approach”